pcraster/pcraster/documentation/pcraster_manual/sphinx/app_resample.rst

 specifying border around map(s)

-   -b :emphasis:`borderwidth`: The smallest rectangle around cells (including missing value cells) is determined.
+   ``-b`` :emphasis:`borderwidth`: The smallest rectangle around cells (including missing value cells) is determined.
 Result will cover an area of this size plus borders or minus borders around this rectangle, where :emphasis:`borderwidth` is the width of the border.
 A positive :emphasis:`borderwidth` results in a larger map than the rectangle, a negative value in a smaller map.
 If -b 0 is specified Result will have (approximately) the size of the rectangle.

-   -c :emphasis:`borderwidth`: idem, the smallest rectangle around non missing value cells is determined.
+   ``-c`` :emphasis:`borderwidth`: idem, the smallest rectangle around non missing value cells is determined.

 map expansion or contraction

-   -x: if the area covered as defined by -b :emphasis:`borderwidth` or -c :emphasis:`borderwidth` contains a fractional number of rows and columns of cells on Result the number of rows and columns is rounded off upwards: the map is expanded (default).
+   ``-x``: if the area covered as defined by ``-b`` :emphasis:`borderwidth` or -c :emphasis:`borderwidth` contains a fractional number of rows and columns of cells on Result the number of rows and columns is rounded off upwards: the map is expanded (default).

-   -a: if the area covered as defined by -b :emphasis:`borderwidth` or -c :emphasis:`borderwidth` contains a fractional number of rows and columns of cells on Result the number of rows and columns is rounded off downwards: the map is contracted.
+   ``-a``: if the area covered as defined by ``-b`` :emphasis:`borderwidth` or -c :emphasis:`borderwidth` contains a fractional number of rows and columns of cells on Result the number of rows and columns is rounded off downwards: the map is contracted.